NxPKG/khulnasoft-docs/content/fundamentals/setup/account-setup/add-site.md

 ## 4 — Go beyond the basics

-For suggestions and guidance about getting the most out of your Cloudflare account, refer to our [Fundamental Tasks](/fundamentals/basic-tasks/).
+For suggestions and guidance about getting the most out of your Khulnasoft account, refer to our [Fundamental Tasks](/fundamentals/basic-tasks/).